- Join AWS

 Article VII: Duties of Officers

-Section 4: Secretary: The secretary shall be responsible for the proper and legal mailing of notices to members, and the proper recording of proceedings of meetings of AWS and the Council.
-The secretary shall execute all orders, votes and resolutions, keep the seal of AWS and see that accurate records are kept of all members.
-Such duties of the secretary as may be specified by the Council may be delegated to the Executive Vice President or a designated member of the staff.
-The secretary shall also perform such other duties as may be prescribed by the president or the Council.
+Section 4: Secretary: The Secretary shall be responsible for the proper and legal distribution of notices to members, and the proper recording of proceedings of meetings of AWS and the Council.
+The secretary shall execute all orders, votes and resolutions, and see that accurate records are kept of all members.
+Such duties of the secretary as may be specified by the Council may be delegated to the Executive Director or a designated member of the staff.
+The Secretary shall also perform such other duties as may be prescribed by the President or the Council.

-Section 5: Treasurer: The treasurer shall see that accurate financial records are kept, shall have established proper accounting procedures for the handling of AWS funds, and shall be responsible, with the Executive Vice President, for the keeping of the funds in such banks, trust companies, and or investment, as are approved by the AWS Council.
-The treasurer shall report on the financial condition of AWS when called upon by the president.
-Such duties of the treasurer as may be specified by the AWS Council may be delegated to the Executive Vice President or a designated member of the staff.
-The treasurer shall also perform such other duties as may be prescribed by the president or the Council.
+Section 5: Treasurer: The Treasurer shall see that accurate financial records are kept, shall have established proper accounting procedures for the handling of AWS funds, and shall be responsible, with the Executive Director, for the keeping of the funds in such banks, trust companies, and or investment, as are approved by the AWS Council.
+The Treasurer shall report on the financial condition of AWS when called upon by the President.
+Such duties of the Treasurer as may be specified by the AWS Council may be delegated to the Executive Director or a designated member of the staff.
+The Treasurer is responsible for maintenance of the investment policy of the organization.
+The Treasurer shall also perform such other duties as may be prescribed by the President or the Council.

-Section 6: Immediate Past President: The immediate past president shall serve as a voting member of the Council and shall perform such other duties as may be prescribed by the president or the AWS Council.
+Section 6: Immediate Past President: The immediate past President shall perform such other duties as may be prescribed by the President or the AWS Council.

-Section 7: Past President: The past president shall serve as a voting member of the Council and shall perform such other duties as may be prescribed by the president or the AWS Council.
+Section 7: Past President: The past President shall perform such other duties as may be prescribed by the President or the AWS Council.

 Section 8: ACS Governor: The ACS Governor position shall be filled by the ACS with a recommendation from the AWS Council.
 The AWS ACS Governor’s position is a three (3) year term or as mandated by ACS.
 The AWS ACS Governor shall perform such AWS Council duties as may be prescribed by the president or the AWS Council.